danielmayost/rustdesk-simple-build/README.md

 ./build -netfree
 ```

-If you run the `./build` command before, without `-netfree` flag, you need to run this command:
+If you run the `./build` command before without `-netfree` flag, you need to run this command:
 ```
 ./build -netfree -nocache
 ```